kubos/kubos/docs/index.rst

 We leverage multiple existing open source projects, along with our own custom framework and SDK.

 Just looking for an explanation of what KubOS is?
-Check out our architecture guide for an overview of how KubOS works and what it provides, and check out our system docs for a deeper explanation of each component:
+Check out our KubOS design doc for an overview of how KubOS works and what it provides, and check out our system docs for a deeper explanation of each component:

  - :doc:`KubOS Design <kubos-design>`